ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 1. Sample N times (fan-out) from Evo 2 given the same prompt.
 2. Score the N samples with Enformer and Borzoi.
-3. Select the top K chunks based on the and append to the prompt.
+3. Select the top K chunks based on the scores and append to the prompt.
 4. Repeat until you’ve generated a nucleotide sequence of length L.

 With this approach, the Evo 2 team was able to generate genomic sequences that encode chromatin accessibility patterns that match the Morse code encoding of “Evo 2” and “ARC”.
 You can see these encoded in the chromatin accessibility diagrams below.